-- Find resources in other languages developed by CMS. - Go to CuidadoDeSalud.gov for the Spanish version of HealthCare.gov. - Use Find Local Help to find support in non-English languages.
+- Get help from the Marketplace in other languages. - Find resources in other languages developed by CMS. - Go to CuidadoDeSalud.gov for the Spanish version of HealthCare.gov. - Use Find Local Help and this HealthCare.gov page on other language resources to find support in non- English languages.